Bidder/Supplier Log In | Public Solicitations | Current Contracts

 I don't have a Pcard.
 Why am I receiving updates about Ohio|Buys?

-This group represents half of the Early Adopter Group and includes agencies with the most complex procurement processes.
-This team includes DAS, OBM, DOT, DMHAS, DPS and DRC.
-They are helping to develop the Core Model of procurement processes.
+This group represented half of the Early Adopter Group and included agencies with the most complex procurement processes.
+This team included DOT, DMHAS, DPS, DRC, OBM and DAS.
+They helped to develop the Core Model of procurement processes.

 What is the “Core Model”?